 WWF works to ensure that the review of the WFD, which is currently underway, does not lead to the weakening of the EU’s legal framework for water protection.
 Rather than revising and potentially watering down this visionary and well-rounded piece of legislation, WWF, together with the other NGOs that make up the Living Rivers Europe coalition, believe that the focus should be on fully implementing the WFD - this would ensure that Europe's rivers, lakes and wetlands return to their natural state and are protected for generations to come, as well as enable the EU to fulfill its commitments on the UN 2030 Sustainable Development Goals to ensure access to water and sanitation for all.

 WWF will be there every step of the way during this crucial review period to save the WFD and revive the EU and Member States’ ambition and political will to implement it on the ground.
-In October 2018, as Living Rivers Europe we launched the #ProtectWater campaign to encourage citizens in Europe and beyond to participate in the European Commission’s public consultation on the WFD.
-Both the campaign and the public consultation will be running until 4 March 2019.
-It is the only opportunity for the general public to have its say during the evaluation of the law, and the campaign provides an easy tool for citizens to express their support to keep this law strong and effective.
+In October 2018, as Living Rivers Europe, we launched the #ProtectWater campaign to encourage citizens in Europe and beyond to participate in the European Commission’s public consultation on the WFD.
+Over the course of 2018 and 2019, we inspired more than 375,000 people to call on the European Commission to defend the WFD, making the public consultation on the this legislation one of the largest ever in the history of the EU.

-It is critical that Member States now raise their ambition on freshwater ecosystems protection and restoration through the current 2nd cycle of river basin management (2015-2021), including by better integrating WFD objectives into sectoral policies (especially agriculture, energy, transport and flood management).
+It is now critical that Member States take these thousands of voices on board and, instead of focusing on weakening the WFD, raise their ambition on freshwater ecosystems protection and restoration through the current 2nd cycle of river basin management (2015-2021) - including by better integrating WFD objectives into sectoral policies (especially agriculture, energy, transport and flood management).
 They must also ensure that far better and more effective River Basin Management Plans are put in place in 2021, so that the WFD's good status objective is reached for EU waters by 2027 at the very latest.

 Our Water team